EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 With comparable effectiveness to traditional auto-injectors and added convenience for everyday use, it holds particular promise for children, schools, and individuals managing severe allergies.

-While its NHS rollout is still pending, understanding how Neffy fits into broader allergy treatment plans is vital.
+While its NHS rollout is still pending, understanding how Neffy fits into your broader allergy treatment plans is vital.

 Until it becomes widely available in the UK, ongoing support through allergy testing, specialist appointments, and personalised treatment strategies remains essential.